lokapal-xyz/education/content/howtodao/03-dao-governance/Veto-Powers-and-Emergency-Measures/Introduction.md

   Veto powers provide certain individuals or entities with the authority to block proposals or actions.
 This section will explore the role of veto powers in a DAO, their potential to prevent harmful decisions, and the risks of concentrating too much power in the hands of a few.

 - **Exit Options**
-  Not all conflicts can be resolved within the DAO.
-In these cases, providing exit options for members is crucial.
+  Providing exit options for members is crucial.
 This section will examine rage-quit mechanisms, governance forks, and other methods that allow members to exit the DAO or separate themselves from the decision-making process without causing irreparable damage.

 By the end of this section, you’ll understand the delicate balance between governance flexibility, emergency measures, and security considerations that ensure your DAO remains both decentralized and resilient.